alelizalde/chat-app/README.md

 * I used (https://astaxie.gitbooks.io/build-web-application-with-golang/en/13.4.html) as example to handle configuration and logging.

+* Used different websites to create the rest service.

 Dependencies
 --------------
-* Using confluentinc/confluent-kafka-go: https://github.com/confluentinc/confluent-kafka-go to implement kafka producer and consumer, these libraries have dependency with librdkafka.
+* Using confluentinc/confluent-kafka-go: https://github.com/confluentinc/confluent-kafka-go to implement kafka producer and consumer, these libraries have dependency with librdkafka, if you have a mac you can follow https://github.com/confluentinc/confluent-kafka-python/issues/6 to install librdkafka.
 * Using gocql/gocql: https://github.com/gocql/gocql to connect to cassandra cluster.
-* Usinf gorilla/mux: github.com/gorilla/mux to handle rest api routing.
+* Usinf gorilla/mux: https://github.com/gorilla/mux to handle rest api routing.

 External implementations:
 --------------